 Tailored programs to support organisations working with young people.

-Love Your Body Week for Schools is a free campaign that runs every September.
+Body Kind Schools is a free campaign that runs every September.
 It invites all Australians working in primary and secondary schools, as well as other youth organisations, to come together to celebrate diversity and build body confidence in young people.

 Butterfly Body Bright is a whole of primary school body image program for all Australian primary schools.
 Currently in development, it will include information, resources and online training to create a healthy environment in respect to body image, healthy eating and physical activity patterns, and acceptance of diversity in appearance.